NexPlayer/TizenWebOS/gettingstarted.md

     callbacksForReturn: callback, // Optional callback called with the return button
     disableKeyEvents: false,
     useDefaultControls: true, // Optional, to use the remote controller
+    resumePosition: number, // Optional, used for staring the video from the given position in seconds
+    externalSubtitles:
+    {"src": "URL for the subtitles file", "language": "Subtitle language"}, // Optional, only SRT and WEBVTT subtitles can be used. "language" property is a string that define how the subtitle will be identified

 ```